doonv/Victu-Datapack/README.md

 **Fun Fact:** The name **Victu** is latin for **diet**.

+## WARNING: This datapack is made for snapshot 23w31a and above and will not work on 1.20.1

 ## Features

 - ⚡ **Fast** Victu doesnt use many resources due to the way it utilizes advancements for detection of food being eaten.